 Camping in Everglades is a great idea.
 It allows you to soak in the beauty of the Park fully.
 The advantage of camping in Everglades is the location of the campsites; some of them are located inside the Park.
 These sites are quite accommodating; you will have access to tents, RVs, and bathrooms while staying here.
 Some also have gift shops and marinas.

 However, to take part in backcountry camping, you must first pay for a permit.
 It is important to note that you can only apply for your permit on the first day of your trip.
 A bit of experience in camping is required for you to qualify for backcountry camping.
+You will also want to have good camping gear along with some all-purpose hiking boots, since you will probably encounter a little bit of everything.

 What You Need to Watch Out for While at Everglades